52North/sensor-web-tutorial/docs/85_helgoland_client.md

 ![HelgolandMap.png](images/HelgolandMap.png "Helgoland Map")

-If you chosed a station which timeseries data you want to present in a diagramm you can select it by clicking on it.
+If you chosed a station which timeseries data you want to present in a diagram you can select it by clicking on it.

 > ####### Activity 4